The Troubles in Ulster (1920–1922): Battle of Pettigo and Belleek

 During the Northern Offensive, there were clashes between the IRA and British forces in an area known as the 'Belleek-Pettigo salient'.
 This was a triangular area of land in County Fermanagh, part of Northern Ireland but mostly cut-off from it by Lough Erne and the border.
-The villages of Belleek and Pettigo both straddle the border.
+The villages of Belleek, County Fermanagh and Pettigo, County Donegal both straddle the border.
 The IRA garrisoned these villages and also occupied the triangular strip of Northern territory.
-On 27 May, 1922 a USC group was sent into the area by boat and garrisoned Magherameena Castle, near Belleek.
+On 27 May 1922 a USC group was sent into the area by boat and garrisoned Magherameena Castle, near Belleek.
 The IRA attacked the USC, forcing them to abandon their position and withdraw to a nearby island.
 The IRA also ambushed a convoy of USC reinforcements, killing the lead driver and forcing the Specials to retreat.

 James Craig, Prime Minister of Northern Ireland, telegrammed Winston Churchill, Secretary of State for the Colonies, to request that British troops be sent to drive out the IRA.
 Over the next week, a large number of Specials and British troops attempted to capture Pettigo from a force of about 100 IRA volunteers, by both land and water.
-British forces eventually captured Pettigo on 4 June, after a fierce battle in which they bombarded the IRA positions with artillery.
+British forces bombarded the village and then stormed it and captured Pettigo on 4 June.
 Three IRA volunteers manning machine-gun posts were killed by British shelling and gunfire; most of the other IRA volunteers retreated.
 Belleek was captured by British troops on 8 June after a brief battle.
 They bombarded the old Belleek Fort, forcing its IRA garrison to retreat.
+Newspaper reports put the IRA casualties at seven killed and the total death toll as high as 30.
 Although in Southern territory, British troops continued to occupy Pettigo until January 1923, and Belleek Fort until August 1924.

 The fighting heightened tensions between the Irish and British governments.
 It was the first clash between the IRA and British troops since the truce, and was the nearest the Northern IRA came to a pitched battle with the British Army.
 It was also the last major conflict between the IRA and British forces during this period.